upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 series: [Markdown]
 ---

 A quick-reference guide, on how to write mathematical notation in Markdown documents.
 This is achieved by use of a formatting markup language called, `LaTeX`.
-Note that editor, VSCode, supports math typesetting based on LaTeX.
-By using VSCode to write or edit Markdown documents which include LaTeX, no further apps are required; no other libraries, extensions or packages.
+Note that open source editor, VSCode, comes with support for LaTeX as standard, no other libraries, extensions or apps are required.

 LaTeX is sometimes stylised as $\LaTeX$.